chinamike65/hugo-tuolesi/content/book6/book6en.md

 17

-Chapter 3 The Four Sects of Buddhism
+##### Chapter 3 - The Four Schools of Buddhism

-Section 1 Overview of the Four Sects of Buddhism
+Section 1 - Overview of the Four Sects of Buddhism

-After the classics were collected, because the masters at that time had different understandings of the Buddhist scriptures, the meanings and principles were not exactly the same, and their understanding of the foundation, the Tao, and the fruit were also different.
-Therefore, Buddhism gradually formed four major schools, that is, there are ministries. , Jingbu School, Consciousness-Only School, and Madhyamika School.
+After the classics were collected, because the masters at that time had different understandings of the Buddhist scriptures, the meanings and principles were not exactly the same, and their understanding of the foundation, the Dharma, and the fruit were also different.
+Therefore, Buddhism gradually formed four major schools, that is, there are ministries. , Jingbu School, Mind-Only School, and Madhyamika School.

 Buddhism is further divided into Mahayana and Hinayana.

-The Hinayana is divided into the Youbu School and the Jingbu School; the Mahayana School is divided into the Xianzong and the Tantric;
+The Hinayana is divided into the Youbu School and the Jingbu School; the Mahayana School is divided into the Mahayana and the Vajrayana.

 The foundation is the foundation of practice, including the permanent and impermanent Dharma, and everything in the universe is the foundation.

-The four sects have different understandings on the existence or impermanence of the base, as well as the lack of self and the existence of self.
+The four sects have different understandings of the existence or impermanence of the base, as well as the lack of self and the existence of self.

-There are five ways: the way of supplying food, the way of adding practice, the way of seeing, the way of cultivation, and the way of non-cultivation.
+There are five paths: the path of accumulation, the path of joining, the path of seeing, the path of meditation, and the path of no-more-learning.

 18

 The four schools also differ in their understanding of the five paths.

-The fruit is the fruit of the three vehicles: the fruit of the sravaka, the fruit of the Arhat, and the fruit of the Mahayana Buddha.
+The fruit is the fruit of the three vehicles: the fruit of the Sravaka, the fruit of the solitary Arhat, and the fruit of the Mahayana Buddha.

 The four factions also differ in their understanding of the three-way fruit status.

 The second part of the ministry
-The main basis of the Dharma of some sects is the "Great Vipassana" (Sanskrit: Abhidharma Mahāvibhāṣā Śāstra), which was assembled by Arahants.
+The main basis of the Dharma of some sects is the "Great Vipassana" (Sanskrit: Abhidharma Mahāvibhāṣā Śāstra), which was assembled by Arhats.

-There is a school that establishes right view, right mindfulness, foundation, path, and fruit with the "Great Vipassa Treatise".
+There is a school that establishes right view, right mindfulness, foundation, path, and fruit with the "Great Vipassana Treatise".

-Moreover, there are different interpretations of the "Great Vipassa Treatise" within some sects.
+Moreover, there are different interpretations of the "Great Vipassana Treatise" within some sects.

 There used to be four great masters in a sect, and they were very famous four masters, namely: Shiyou, Fajiao, Juetian, and Jixian.

-The interpretations of the "Great Vipassa Treatise" by the four major commentators are not the same.
-Due to the different understanding of the "Great Vipassa Treatise", some sects were gradually divided into eighteen divisions.
+The interpretations of the "Great Vipassana Treatise" by the four major commentators are not the same.
+Due to the different understanding of the "Great Vipassana Treatise", some sects were gradually divided into eighteen divisions.

 The formation of these eighteen divisions is due to different languages, places of residence, etc., but it is mainly due to the different understandings of the "Great Vipassana".

 19

-1. There is an understanding of the foundation Basically, some schools believe that everything in the universe is impermanent, but it is not impermanent in an instant, but a continuous impermanence.
+1. There is an understanding of the foundation

+Basically, some schools believe that everything in the universe is impermanent, but it is not impermanent in an instant, but a continuous impermanence.

 What is the impermanence of the moment?
-A normal person's finger can be divided into sixty-five moments.
+A normal person's finger snap can be divided into sixty-five moments.
 Some schools believe that everything in the universe changes, but it does not change in an instant.
 There is a process of birth, dwelling, and annihilation.

 Other schools believe that even a moment is impermanent, and that everything in the universe changes every moment.